rlancer/google-managed-certs-gke/README.md

 Next visit [https://demo-gman.collaborizm.com](https://demo-gman.collaborizm.com) in your browser and you should see your GKE app running with a Google managed cert.

 ![successful](screenshots/success.png)

+## Interested in Google Cloud Platform?

+Start or join a project on [Collaborizm](https://www.collaborizm.com)!
+Our partnership with GCP could net you a few grand in credits.